Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What is a break-even analysis?

-A break-even analysis is a financial tool that helps determine when your company, service or product will be profitable.
-This calculation determines the number of products or services a company must sell to cover its expenses, especially fixed costs.
+A break-even analysis is a calculation that determines the number of products or services a business must sell to cover its expenses, especially fixed costs.
+It is expressed by this formula:

 Fixed Costs / (Average Price – Variable Cost) = Break-Even Point